kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/08-text-editor.md

 }, Editor);
 ```

-* We don't make `presentation` and `selectedNodeId` required PropTypes because they may both not be set
+* We don't make `note` and `selectedNodeId` required PropTypes because they may both not be set
   - User may not have selected a presentation

 ### Check out data inside Component using React dev tools